 Why Every Car Owner Should Consider a Security Camera

-Think of a car security camera, often called a dash cam, as an impartial, ever-watchful witness.
+Think of a car security camera as an impartial, ever-watchful witness.
 It provides irrefutable video evidence that can be invaluable in a variety of situations.
 From proving your innocence in a traffic accident to capturing the license plate of a vehicle that damages your car while parked, the benefits are immense.
 A visible camera can also act as a powerful deterrent, making potential thieves or vandals think twice before targeting your vehicle.

 “In my 15 years as a security systems integrator, I’ve seen countless cases where a simple dash cam saved a client thousands of dollars in insurance claims and legal fees.
 It’s one of the most cost-effective security investments you can make for your vehicle,” says security expert John Miles.